 Harold Ramis, a writer, director and actor who shaped American culture more than perhaps any comedic figure died this week of an autoimmune disorder.
 Listing his credits is similar to listing the Beatles discography; nearly every modern variation of comedy can trace itself to one of Ramis’ creations.
 “His work is the reason why so many of us got into comedy,” Judd Apatow said, “…He literally made every single one of our favorite movies.”

 Ramis was much more than the creative force behind Groundhog Day or Animal House, he was a guy trying to understand the world. ““When I was twelve, I read the line, ‘An unexamined life is not worth living.’ ” He told a Buddhist Publication, “I took it seriously to heart.
 And literally.
 Like it was a requirement in life, akin to the Buddha’s suggestion that we maintain ‘sufficiently inquiring minds.’ ” Like many people I spent the last few days reading up on Ramis’ life.
-What struck me was not his accomplishments or sense of humor 1, but the level of wisdom he articulated.
+What struck me was not his accomplishments or sense of humor [1.
+Which are amazing], but the level of wisdom he articulated.
 After reading a handful of features and interviews a number of themes became evident.
 I curated them below.

 Openness and collaboration are the key to a successful and meaningful life